anasfarock/blog/README.md

-# Anas Farooq  AMP Blogger Theme
+# Anas Farooq - Blogger Theme

 A lightweight AMP-compatible Blogger theme focused on reading clarity, fast load, and simple customization.
 Uses the Courier Prime font and a responsive header that preserves the desktop header/search layout for tablets and medium screens.